Do Dogs Like It When You Hug Them? How Do We Know They Like It?

 If we were to ask any dog parent out there whether showing affection to their dogs is a must each day, they’d probably tell us how much they love hugging and kissing their pooches.
 But here’s the thing — do dogs like it when you hug them at all?
 Isn’t this sort of affection an intrusion of privacy that could lead to a bite or two?

 Well, though most of us feel that dogs love hugging (and they often reciprocate!), the truth is somewhere in between.
 Sometimes, our pups will jump into our arms after having been away from us all day long.
-Other times, however, they’ll divert their eyes, as if we’re trying to harm them!
+Other times, however, as if we’re trying to harm them!

 Do Dogs Like It When You Hug Them?
 Science Says — Not Really